ekilik/blueskyranker/README.md

 ## Usage and Examples

-Priority semantics: the feed API treats LOWER numbers as higher priority (priority 0 is highest).
-Rankers therefore output the most important item first; use `descending=True` to put strongest items at the top.
+Priority semantics: the feed API treats HIGHER numbers as higher priority.
+The pipeline assigns priorities starting at 1000 for the first item, then 999, 998, … in order.
+Rankers output the most important item first; use `descending=True` to put strongest items at the top.

 Basic rankers (programmatic):
 ```python